 Like the virus—which in 1918 scientists and researchers thought was a bacterial infection—my characters travel across the country from Kansas to the east coast then on to the Great War in Europe.
 Though expansive in terms of place, the heart of the story is the emotion, relationships, and family ties that people rely on to persevere.

 As an avid reader of historical novels, I knew it’d be a topic readers would be interested in.
 (The wisdom to write what you want to read makes complete sense to me!)
 And, there are surprisingly few novels set during the 1918 pandemic.
 The latest is The Pull of the Stars by Emma Donoghue, set in Ireland.
 (I’ve long been a fan of Donoghue’s work, especially Astray and The Wonder.)
-Two other historical novels set during the 1918 pandemic and released in the past five years are The Orphan Collector by Ellen Marie Wiseman and As Bright as Heaven by Susan Meissner.
+Two other historical novels set during the 1918 pandemic and released in recent years are The Orphan Collector by Ellen Marie Wiseman and As Bright as Heaven by Susan Meissner.
 I’ve read these and the few others available and find them all even more fascinating given I now have lived experience to compare them too.

 Though we often read historical novels to learn something new and experience a past we will never have access to, I believe my novel and others set during the 1918 pandemic now help us better make sense of our own lives and present world.
 I’m curious to know if you agree.
 Please leave a comment letting me know and add your name to my mailing list (to your right or scroll down) if you’re interesting in knowing when my novel will be available.